symfony/symfony-docs/best_practices/configuration.rst

 .. versionadded:: 3.2

-    Support for runtime environment variables via the ``%env(...)%`` syntax was added in Symfony 3.2.
+    Support for runtime environment variables via the ``%env(...)%`` syntax was introduced in Symfony 3.2.
 Prior to version 3.2, you needed to use the :doc:`special SYMFONY__ variables </configuration/external_parameters>`.

 ----